Skip to main content

 Value Analysis

-At $29.78 for two filters, the per-filter cost is $14.89 — significantly more than the $4.50-$6.00 range for Brita Standard filters.
-But the cost-per-gallon tells the real story: the Elite works out to approximately $0.12 per gallon, while Brita Standard costs roughly $0.11-0.15 per gallon.
-Factor in the lead reduction certification and the 30+ contaminant coverage, and the Elite is actually the better value per gallon of safely filtered water.
-You are paying pennies more for dramatically superior filtration.
+The per-filter cost is significantly more than Brita Standard filters, which can cause sticker shock.
+But the cost-per-gallon tells the real story: because each Elite filter handles 120 gallons versus Standard's 40, the Elite actually works out to a comparable or lower per-gallon cost than Standard.
+Factor in the lead reduction certification and the 30+ contaminant coverage, and the Elite is the better value per gallon of safely filtered water.
+You are paying a modest premium upfront for dramatically superior filtration that stretches further.

-Compared to ZeroWater (which costs $0.60-1.00 per gallon) or a countertop RO system, the Brita Elite occupies a sweet spot: it offers meaningful contaminant reduction without the extreme ongoing cost of ZeroWater or the upfront investment of a reverse osmosis system.
+Compared to ZeroWater — which costs several times more per gallon — or a countertop RO system, the Brita Elite occupies a sweet spot: it offers meaningful contaminant reduction without the extreme ongoing cost of ion-exchange filters or the upfront investment of a reverse osmosis system.
 For households that want more than basic taste improvement but are not ready for a full RO setup, the Elite is the most practical upgrade.

 Frequently Asked Questions